Skip to content

 asciicast v1

-asciicast v1 is a JSON-based file format for terminal sessions recorded by older versions of asciinema cli (up to 1.4).
+asciicast v1 is a file format for terminal sessions recorded by asciinema CLI 1.x.

 {